The difference between a residential architect and a commercial architect

 As in sports, business, medicine, the arts, etc., architects bring varied skill sets, temperaments and interests to the table.
 Those interests can be greatly influenced by where an architect lived growing up and the landscapes and architecture they were exposed to.

-Laura’s passion is in residential architecture and discovering the personal wants and needs of her clients as well as the “why” behind their unique wish lists.
-She takes great interest in the details of her clients’ lifestyles and the daily activities of their family members.
-With that knowledge in hand, she then shapes a design that turns her clients’ house into a home.
-Laura also enjoys working with existing spaces to bring new life to older properties and is energized by the character of older homes and the stories of those who have lived there.
+My passion, as a residential architect, is in discovering the personal wants and needs of my clients as well as the “why” behind their unique wish lists.
+I want to know about the details of my clients’ lifestyles and the daily activities of their family members.
+With that knowledge in hand, I can then work on a new build or home remodel or assess and design adaptations for more accessible living.
+I also find great satisfaction working with existing spaces to bring new life to older properties and I am energized by the character of older homes and the stories of those who have lived there.

 Whether you gravitate towards being a residential or commercial architect, it’s important that you follow your heart and your passions.
 Different architects can significantly and effectively serve different clients in unique and important ways.

 For example, Bob enjoys large-scale commercial projects that have more layers and moving parts, and a bigger impact on society as a whole.
-Laura prefers smaller-scale residential jobs that require more one-on-one and intimate architectural conversations with a family, couple, or even an individual person.
+I prefer smaller-scale residential jobs that require more one-on-one and intimate architectural conversations with a family, couple, or even an individual person.

 - If you desire to make an impact on as many people as possible with the public buildings you design, you might be a (future) commercial architect.
 Understand that you will be involved in many collaborative conversations with project partners and will exchange an array of ideas.
 You should also be prepared for big projects with many consultants, project team members, and longer timelines.